 Implementing ITIL is not inexpensive.
 It takes plenty of effort and costs escalate depending on the complexity of the processes.
-The implementation calls for workforce for owning and managing processes, and certain tools to aid in achieving specific targets.
+The implementation calls for workforce for owning, managing processes and those who have desire of becoming an ecom seller.
 In short, if an organization needs to implement ITIL, even with minimal set of processes, they must shell out considerable amount of capital expenditure (capex) and ongoing operational expenditure (opex).

 If you are going to propose an organization’s IT department to follow ITIL framework, you should expect them to ask what they will achieve out of it.
 In business terms, what is the return on investment (ROI)?
 Consultants get hammered with this question time and time again, and the answers are the crux of this post.

 IT has always been treated step motherly when it comes to managing a business.
 IT is looked as a supporting function and not as an integral part of an organization.
 This setup is irrelevant today where technology is expected to drive business.
 Business needs to start looking at IT as equal partners if they are to succeed in achieving their business objectives.

 ITIL helps to align business objectives with that of the IT objectives.
 ITIL is not about managing infrastructure and ensuring that all is well.
 Rather it goes into understanding how IT supports the business and strategizes on how IT must be designed, implemented and operated to achieve IT objectives -> that are directly in alignment with the business objectives.
 For example, if a bank plans their business recovery in case of riots or natural disasters by transferring activities to the closest working branch without any delays, IT must be able to support it by ensuring that the recovery is instant and the end user does not experience any outage of the banking services.